-Excerpt from “Today’s Chicago Blues” By Karen Hansen
+History of The Leland Hotel in Aurora – Excerpt from the book “Today’s Chicago Blues” by Karen Hansen